Toggle mobile menu visibility

 • Emergency vehicles and buses have access

-• Vulnerable, older or disabled people, who may have visual or mobility impairments, can keep their independence
+• Vulnerable people can keep their independence.
+This includes older or disabled people who may have visual or mobility impairments.

-• Families with pushchairs can safely walk on the pavement without having to walk into the road
+• People with pushchairs can use the pavement safely without having to walk into the road

 • Paths don't get damaged which can incur further maintenance costs

-Some areas of Norfolk have prevented parking on the verge.
-These are identified by signs at the side of the road.
+Some areas of Norfolk prevent parking on the verge.
+Signs at the side of the road will identify this.

-Yellow lines apply from the centre of the road to the back of the verge/pathway.
-A penalty charge notice could be issue to a parked vehicle.
+Yellow lines apply from the centre of the road to the back of the verge or pathway.
+You could receive a penalty charge notice if you park on these yellow lines.
+It is a criminal offence.

-It's also an offence to drive onto the pavement, even if you intend to park.
-Both these offences are criminal offences and should be reported to your local Police Team via their webpage.
+It's a criminal offence to drive onto the pavement, even if you intend to park.

-If there is a more urgent need for the police to attend, please call 101 or use the report online facility
+If there is a more urgent need for the police to attend, call 101 or report it to the police online.

 Share this page